Sh0ckFR/Sh0ckFR/README.md

 Thank you to my sponsors:

-@michel-morin for 100$ each month (I really appreciate, do not hesitate to contact me because I want to know who you are, probably a good guy IRL :D)
+@michel-morin for 100$ (I really appreciate, do not hesitate to contact me because I want to know who you are, probably a good guy IRL :D)

 ![Alt Text](https://raw.githubusercontent.com/Sh0ckFR/Sh0ckFR/main/hackerman.gif)